 The Road to SOC 2 Compliance

 The SOC 2 accreditation was developed by the American Institute of CPAs (AICPA) and is a voluntary compliance standard for service organizations that specifies how organizations should manage client data.
 To become SOC 2 compliant, organizations must follow strict information security policies and procedures related to how data is managed and stored.
-The list of requirements to meet compliance may look different for each organization, however, there are several criteria that must be met.
-Because every organization is different, the compliance criteria are often tailored to meet the specific needs of the organization, with each piece of criteria integrating the principles of trust including security, availability, processing integrity, and confidentiality of client data while also demonstrating the ability to mitigate the risks associated with data protection.
+The list of requirements to meet compliance may look different for each organization; however, several criteria must be met.
+Because every organization is different, the compliance criteria are often tailored to meet the specific needs of the organization, with each piece of criteria integrating the principles of trust, including security, availability, processing integrity, and confidentiality of client data while also demonstrating the ability to mitigate the risks associated with data protection.

 1. A Readiness Assessment

-This part of the process was essentially a technical run that prepared us for the formal SOC 2 audit.
+This part of the process was a technical run that prepared us for the formal SOC 2 audit.
 From determining the scope of the upcoming audit to charting existing controls and even identifying and documenting future gaps, the assessment period helped Cloud Carib anticipate potential challenges and create a remediation plan.